 13.3.3.1.
 Unit non-response - rate

-Unit non-response relates to when a household refuses to cooperate or is away during the fieldwork period.
-Other reasons can explain unit non-response: the questionnaire is lost; the household is unable to respond because of incapacity or illness.
-It may also happen that a person in a household refuses to cooperate, although the household interview has been accepted ('individual' non-response).
-Countries have increased the sample in cases of high non-response for the first wave or in cases where there was an increase in the number of the rotations used.
+Unit non-response occurs when a household refuses to cooperate or is away during the fieldwork period.
+Other reasons can explain unit non-response, such as the questionnaire being lost or the household being unable to respond because of incapacity or illness.
+It may also happen that a person in a household refuses to cooperate, although the household interview has been accepted (‘individual’ non-response).
+Countries increase the sample in cases of high non-response for the first wave or in cases where there was an increase in the number of rotations used.

-Commission regulations define indicators aimed at measuring unit non-response in EU-SILC: address contact rate (Ra), household response rate (Rh), individual response rate (Rp).
+Commission regulations define indicators for measuring unit non-response in EU-SILC: address contact rate (Ra), household response rate (Rh) and individual response rate (Rp).
 In addition, models must be used to correct non-responses.
-Most of the countries apply either a standard post-stratification based on homogeneous response groups or a more sophisticated logistic regression model.
-Individual non-response rate appears to be marginal and most of the countries impute missing individual questionnaires.
-More information about the contact rate and response rate is provided in the ‘Annex 5 - Sampling size, rotation and non-response rate’.
+Most countries apply either a standard poststratification based on homogeneous response groups or a more sophisticated logistic regression model.
+Individual non-response rate appears to be marginal and most countries impute the missing individual questionnaires.
+More information about the contact rate and response rate is provided in ‘Annex 5 - Sampling size, rotation and non-response rate’.

 13.3.3.2.
 Item non-response - rate

-Item non-response refers to the situation where a sample unit has been successfully enumerated, but not all the required information has been obtained.
+Item non-response refers to a situation where a sample unit has been successfully enumerated, but not all the required information has been obtained.

-Item non-response, which typically happens when the interviewee, does not answer a question because they consider it personal, too sensitive, or not easily understandable.
+Item non-response typically occurs when the interviewee does not answer a question because they consider it too personal, too sensitive or difficult to understand.

 Item non-response is high for some income components, and it has been addressed with imputation.
-The technique aims at 'filling the holes' in a distribution, only unit non-response can be assumed.
+This technique aims to ‘fill the holes’ in a distribution, and only unit non-response can be assumed.
 The computation of item non-response is essential to fulfilling the precision requirements.
-In national quality reports, item non-response rate is provided for the main income variables both at the household and personal level.
+In national quality reports, the item non-response rate is provided for the main income variables both at household and personal level.
 In cases where a record is imputed for a specific variable, this will be reflected in the variable flags.

 13.3.3.2.1.
 Item non-response rate by indicator

-In the national quality reports, information on the imputation of households and personal incomes is provided.
-The imputation process is done at the national level and is described in the national quality reports.
+The national quality reports contain information on the imputation of households and personal incomes.
+The imputation process is done at national level and is described in the national quality reports.

 13.3.4.
 Processing error

-Processing error describes an error generated during data collection.
-The household and individual follow-up rules and the tracking rules should be applied in accordance with Article 8 of EU regulation 2019/2242.
-In the national quality reports, countries should describe the errors generated due data editing, data entry and imputation (Article 9, EU regulation 2019/2242).
+Processing error refers to errors generated during data collection.
+The household and individual follow-up rules and tracking rules should be applied in accordance with Article 8 of EU regulation 2019/2242.
+In the national quality reports, countries should describe the errors generated due to data editing, data entry and imputation (Article 9, EU regulation 2019/2242).
 Some errors are detected by the data-checking process applied by Eurostat.
-These checks include structural, logical checks, year to year comparisons and descriptive statistics.
-It also detects easy errors related to wrong identifiers, modalities, flags, outliers, consistency, etc.
+These checks include structural checks, logical checks, year to year comparisons and descriptive statistics.
+The process also detects simple errors related to wrong identifiers, modalities, flags, outliers, consistency, etc.

 13.3.5.
 Model assumption error

-Countries, in their national quality reports, describe the methods and models (when available) used to treat specific sources of errors and the way that they deal with these errors.
+In their national quality reports, countries describe the methods and models (when available) used to treat specific sources of errors and how they deal with the errors at the national level.
 Calibration is often used to treat such errors.

 14.1.
 Timeliness

 IESS (EU regulation 2019/1700) establishes the timeliness of data transmissions from the national statistical institutes.
-In the first years of implementing the IESS regulation, some of the countries were granted a new deadline for data submission as specified in the annex to EU regulation 2020/2050.
+In the first years of implementing the IESS Regulation, some countries were granted a new deadline for data submission, as specified in the Annex to EU regulation 2020/2050.

-Pursuing Annex V of the IESS regulation, Member States shall submit for the Income and Living Conditions’ domain pre-checked microdata without direct identifiers, according to the following deadlines:
+Pursuant to Annex V to the IESS Regulation, for the income and living conditions domain, Member States must submit pre-checked microdata without direct identifiers according to the following deadlines:

-(a) Variables for the data collection of year N should be transmitted by the end of the year N (cross-sectional and longitudinal variables, cross-sectional weights), but in exceptional cases, provisional microdata concerning income may be transmitted by the end of year N and revised data by 28 February of the year N+1;
+(a) variables for the data collection of year N should be transmitted by the end of year N (cross-sectional and longitudinal variables, cross-sectional weights), but in exceptional cases, provisional microdata concerning income may be transmitted by the end of year N and revised data by 28 February of year N+1;

-(b) Variables related to the observation covering the years of the rotation scheme ending in year N (longitudinal weights), should be transmitted by 31 October of the year N+1.
+(b) variables related to the observation covering the years of the rotation scheme ending in year N (longitudinal weights) should be transmitted by 31 October of year N+1.

-According to the regulation, the aggregated data will be published on the Eurostat website as soon as possible and within six months of the transmission deadline for annual and infra‐annual data collection, and within 12 months of the transmission deadline for other data collection, save in duly justified cases.
+According to the Regulation, the aggregated data will be published on the Eurostat website as soon as possible, within six months of the transmission deadline for annual and infra‐annual data collection, and within 12 months of the transmission deadline for other data collection, except in duly justified cases.

 14.1.1.
 Time lag - first result

-Mid-June of the year N: Complete set of data relating to year N-1 (excl. longitudinal weights);
+mid-June of year N: complete set of data relating to year N-1 (excluding longitudinal weights);

-End of September of the year N: the user database (scientific use files released to researchers);
+end of September of year N: user database (scientific use files released to researchers);

-Mid-October of the year N: complete set of data relating to year N-1 (incl. longitudinal weights).
+mid-October of year N: complete set of data relating to year N-1 (including longitudinal weights).

-For more information, please consult the released calendar on the Eurostat website.
+For more information, please consult the release calendar on the Eurostat website.

 14.1.2.
 Time lag - final result